Co-Owners: Todd C. Gray & Ellen K. Gray

 Chef d’ Cuisine: Colin McClimans

-Special Events: Chelsea Zinkgraf
+Private Dining: Chelsea Zinkgraf

 Chef Todd C. Gray & Ellen Kassoff Gray: Since opening their first restaurant in Washington, D.C., the highly acclaimed Equinox, more than a decade ago, Todd Gray and Ellen Kassoff Gray have risen to the top of the city’s vibrant culinary scene.
 In addition to developing a reputation as one of the area’s most passionate hospitality and philanthropic duo, Todd and Ellen’s shared passion for inventive interpretations of American cuisine, sophisticated style, and standards of excellence have garnered them wide recognition and success.
 Harvest Moon Hospitality Group, their growing hospitality portfolio, includes two restaurants and a catering company, as well as partnerships with leading brands and institutions.
 Todd has been Culinary Director for Sheila Johnson’s Salamander Hotels & Resorts since 2000.
 In 2011, he and Ellen partnered with the Corcoran Gallery of Art to reinvent the museum’s café, now known as Todd Gray’s Muse at the Corcoran.